Architecture of Vienna

 4 / Things to do in Vienna: Eat cake

 The Sacher Torte is a Viennese cake conceived due to an unfortunate event.
 Unfortunately, that is, for the official court pastry chef of Prince Klemens von Metternich.
 In 1832, the pastry chef fell ill just as his services were sought to prepare a one-of-a-kind dessert for royal guests.
 Enter backup pastry chef, 16-year-old Franz Sacher.
 Tasked with creating a masterpiece in record time, Sacher whips up an extraordinary chocolate cake.
-Before you can say Weiner Schnitzel, the official pastry chef is out of a job.
+Before you can say Weiner Schnitzel, the official pastry chef, is out of a job.

 As any baker knows, the key to confection perfection is using the highest quality ingredients.
 The original Sacher Torte’s ingredients are deceptively minimal: flour, sugar, eggs, chocolate, butter, and apricot jam.